shiffman/Creative-Computing-F25/03-repetition/README.md

 ### Documentation

-Along with screenshots and notes on your creative process, reflect on Bailey's article about generative art:
+Along with screenshots and notes on your creative process, reflect on the Vera Molnar interview:

-- How did designing a system (rather than directly drawing each element) change your approach to making a p5.js sketch?
+- Molnar said "I may not find, but I seek" - she experimented to see what would happen.
+How did experimenting with your code lead to surprises?
-- Bailey writes about "controlled randomness."
-How did you balance control and chance in your sketch?
+- What "rules" did you give your code?
+(Like: draw circles in a grid, make some red, some blue, etc.) How did following these simple rules create something you didn't expect?
-- What surprised you about what your code produced?
-Did the system create anything you didn't expect?
+- Molnar used randomness to help make decisions in her art.
+Where did you use `random()` in your sketch and why?
-- Bailey suggests generative art continues traditions of "geometry, abstraction, and chance" from 20th-century art.
-Do you see connections between your computational work and other forms of art you know?
+- Did you like everything your code made, or did you pick your favorites?
+What made some results better than others?